willvedd/react-concurrent-mode/README.md

-# My React Concurrent Mode Presentation
+# React Concurrent Mode Presentation

 Presentation and demo that investigates React's newly unveiled Concurrent Mode.
-Though still in a very experimental phase, it warrants a look to understand the featureset and how React will fundamentally shift in the future.
+Though still in a very experimental phase, it warrants a look to understand the feature-set and how React will fundamentally shift in the future.

 ## Demo